 The Backloggers: A trio of anime critics that produce a fairly regular stream of podcasts and a more irregular series of essays.
 I wish that they would write more frequently (not that I’ve been one to talk), but the content that they have written so far have been interesting posts about anime and stuff related to anime.
 On more than one occasion, they’ve broached and explored subjects to the kind of variety and extent that I like but can’t provide on my own blog.
 With that passage, hopefully this recommendation will encourage them to be more prolific.

 yaochongyang’s Pause and Select: I used to watch many anime video bloggers back in the day.
 As the ways by which I interacted with media became more complex, I’ve ended up having a falling out with most of them.
 Few of these video bloggers tackled anime with the kind of literary and academic analysis that educated as well as entertained.
 Much as I appreciate the evolving sophistication of anime blogging today (especially in the realm of sakuga), few still really scratch that educative itch of mine in the humanities and the social sciences.
-One exception is Pause and Select, a video channel whose offerings combine excellent editing skills with analyses of literary themes and interviews with accredited scholars to create informative and digestible content about anime and us.
+One exception is Pause and Select, a video channel whose offerings combine excellent editing and formatting skills with analyses of literary themes and scholarly works to create informative and digestible content about anime and us.